-6. Evaluate the risk of not achieving the quality and process performance objectives for the work.
+6. Evaluate the risk of not achieving the project's quality and process performance objectives.

 An analysis of risk associated with the selected alternative defined process can lead to identifying new alternatives to be evaluated, as well as areas requiring more management attention.